Boeing 787 Dreamliner: 787-10

 Major fuselage parts were received for final assembly on November 30, 2016.
 The 787-10's mid-fuselage sections are too large for transport to Everett, Washington and it is built only in Charleston, South Carolina; it is the first Boeing airliner assembled exclusively there.
-The first −10 was rolled out on February 17, 2017.
+The first -10 was rolled out on February 17, 2017.
 The variant's first flight took place on March 31, 2017, and lasted 4 hours and 48 minutes.

 The first test 787-10 aircraft is engaged in flight envelope expansion work and the second joined the program in early May 2017, while the third with a passenger cabin interior to test the uprated environmental control system and Trent fuel-burn performance was scheduled to join in June.
-The −10 was scheduled to appear at the 2017 Paris Air Show.
-The second −10 is being used to prove the GE Aviation engines and the third made its first flight on June 8, 2017, when the flight-test programme was 30% complete.
+The -10 was scheduled to appear at the 2017 Paris Air Show.
+The second -10 is being used to prove the GE Aviation engines and the third made its first flight on June 8, 2017, when the flight-test programme was 30% complete.
 Boeing finished final assembly and painting of the first production 787-10 in October 2017, before its certification.
-The flight tests are mainly ahead of schedule, with the last stages focused on fuel burn validation and revised flight control software, the phase should be completed in December 2017 and could advance first deliveries earlier than expected in 2018.
+The last stages of flight tests focused on fuel burn validation and revised flight control software.

-At the start of the November 2017 Dubai Air Show the 787-10 had 171 orders; Emirates committed to 40 787-10s, in two- and three-class cabins for 240 to 330 passengers, to be delivered from 2022 and with conversion rights to the smaller 787-9.
+At the start of the November 2017 Dubai Air Show, the 787-10 had 171 orders; Emirates committed to 40 787-10s, in two- and three-class cabins for 240 to 330 passengers, to be delivered from 2022 and with conversion rights to the smaller 787-9.
 These aircraft are adapted for 7–8.5 hour missions, in a 280-seat three–class layout.
-Emirates' Tim Clark was doubtful it would meet its MTOW for the payload-range required with initial 70,000–72,000 lbf thrust engines, but with the current 76,000 lbf turbofans and the −9 early margins gave the −10 "stellar economics".
+Emirates' Tim Clark was doubtful it would meet its MTOW for the payload-range required with initial 70,000–72,000 lbf thrust engines, but with the current 76,000 lbf turbofans and the -9 early margins gave the -10 "stellar economics".
 By early 2019, Emirates was considering canceling its 787-10 order, due to engine margins being insufficient for the hot Dubai weather, in favor of the Airbus A350 (which would also replace its last Airbus A380 order).
-The order was no longer mentioned in Emirates' May 2019 annual report, whereas it was listed as "authorised and not contracted" in the previous report.
 At the 2019 Dubai Air Show, Emirates placed an order for 30 787-9 aircraft rather than the 787-10.